 Verdict: Football aficionados will want Sling, though YouTube TV is becoming a compelling challenger -- and while Fubo seems more than capable now that it has ESPN, it's still lacking a little

 The $55 per month you'd spend on Hulu with Live TV gets you a decent selection of cable TV channels, such as Bravo, Cartoon Network, Food Network and the History Channel.
-Unfortunately, it doesn't offer Viacom channels such as Comedy Central, BET, MTV and VH1.
-Oh, and Hulu just got a ton of the FX library available as video on demand content, including the hidden gem show Terriers.
+And fortunately it's finally getting the Viacom channels such as Comedy Central, BET, MTV and VH1.
+Looking for more horror to watch?
+Check out our best scary movies on Hulu roundup to sate that need.

 If you'd rather just buy one channel and not a whole package, consider Amazon Channels, an ala carte alternative to subscription services.

-Verdict: YouTube TV is offering the most-complete-looking array of programming (at a higher price0, and you can learn more with YouTube TV channels guide packs all the full details about that service.
+Verdict: YouTube TV is offering the most-complete-looking array of programming (at a higher price, and you can learn more with YouTube TV channels guide packs all the full details about that service.

 DVR and on-demand